TomKarg/folder_structure_creator/README.md

 ### Sourcepath
-The Path of the folder which should be used as baseline for the folder structure
+The Path of the folder which should be used as baseline for the folder structure This path will prefill the Source path on page 1.

 ### Targetpath
-The Path to which the copy operation shoul
+The basepath to which the copy operation should be executed to.
+This path will prefill the Target path on page 2.

-## Logo
+### Logo
 Link to the Logo.
-The logo will be used on the Mainpage and on the Windowicon.
+The logo will be used on the Mainpage and as Windowicon.

-## Language GER
+### Language GER
-Setting to change between English and German language
+Setting to change between English and German language false -> Language is set to English true -> Language is set to German

 ## Motivation
 In the past i had to work with similar tools which were implemented in VBA.